Skip to main content

 About

 World of Goo 2 is a single player and multiplayer casual simulation game with a comedy theme.
 It was developed by Tomorrow Corporation and was released on February 21, 2024.
-It received mostly positive reviews from critics and positive reviews from players.
+It received positive reviews from both critics and players.

 Skip User Reviews